masammons/website/labmanual/_posts/2019-03-22-grad_student_info.md

 * You must present as part of BIO650, our department colloquium, in the mid-to-late spring.
 * You must present at the Life Sciences Symposium.
 * If you are on a TAship, you are paid by the *department* for the academic year.
+* If you are not on a TAship, you are on a Research Assistantship (RA) and are paid by *the lab*.
 * *The Lab* pays you for the summer period.
 * You should take a vacation.